NUBIC/aker/README.md

-In this case, the CAS server will be used for interactive logins and for CAS proxy ticket validation, while HTTP Basic-authenticated requests will be validated using the `:netid` and `:pers` authorities.
+In this case, the CAS server will be used for interactive logins and for CAS proxy ticket validation, while HTTP Basic-authenticated requests will be validated using the `:ldap` authority.

 Rack (and Rails) integration
 ----------------------------